NodeJSEpitech/server/README.md

     'x-method': /^(get|post)$/,
     'x-post-id': '[The post id for the comment]', // depends 'x-username': '[A username]', // depends
-    'x-authenticated-token': '[The user jwt]' // depends
+    'x-authentication-token': '[The user jwt]' // depends
     'body': '[The content of the comment]' // depends }
 WebSocket.send(JSON.stringify(request));